viveknathani/viveknathani.github.io/src/static/markdown/notes/DDIA.md

 56. look into the algorithm to determine if two operations are concurrent or whether one happened before the other.
 57. version vectors help in concurrent writes too.
 58. sharding: watch the gkcs video.
+59. transactions: group several reads and writes into one logical unit. either you commit, or rollback.
+60. they have a cost: can decrease performance slightly, make systems less available.
+61. the NoSQL guys dislike it, call it the "antithesis of scalability".
+62. the safety guarantees of transactions are defined by ACID - atomicity, consistency, isolation, durability.
+63. atomicity: all or nothing behaviour.
+64. consistency: in context of ACID, it means keep the system in a "good state". however, the invariants of a system depend on the application, not on the database. so consistency in ACID is just there, without much importance.
+65. isolation: two transactions are unaware about each other's existence.
+66. durability: a promise that once a transaction has been commited, any data it has written will not be forgotten. however, nothing in perfect. disks can crash or get corrupt at a later point in time. unless you have backups, nothing can save you.
+67. TODO: explore storage systems.